decred/dcrdata/README.md

 The root of the repository is the `main` package for the dcrdata app, which has several components including:

+1. Block explorer (web interface).
 1. Blockchain monitoring and data collection.
 1. Mempool monitoring and reporting.
 1. Data storage in durable database (sqlite presently).
 1. RESTful JSON API over HTTP(S).

-1. Basic web interface.
+### Block Explorer

+After dcrdata syncs with the blockchain server via RPC, by default it will begin listening for HTTP connections on `http://127.0.0.1:7777/`.
+This means it starts a web server listening on IPv4 localhost, port 7777.
+Both the interface and port are configurable.
+The block explorer and the JSON API are both provided by the server on this port.
+See [JSON REST API](#json-rest-api) for details.

+Note that while dcrdata can be started with HTTPS support, it is recommended to employ a reverse proxy such as nginx.
+See sample-nginx.conf for an example nginx configuration.

+A new database backend using PostgreSQL was introduced in v0.9.0 that provides expanded functionality.
+However, initial population of the database takes additional time and tens of gigabytes of disk storage space.
+To disable the PostgreSQL backend (and the expanded functionality), dcrdata may be started with the `--lite` (`-l` for short) command line flag.

 ### JSON REST API

-The API serves JSON data over HTTP(S).
-After dcrdata syncs with the blockchain server, by default it will begin listening on `http://0.0.0.0:7777/`.
-This means it starts a web server listening on all network interfaces on port 7777.
+The API serves JSON data over HTTP(S). **All
-**All API endpoints are currently prefixed with `/api`** (e.g.
+API endpoints are currently prefixed with `/api`** (e.g.
 `http://localhost:7777/api/stake`), but this may be configurable in the future.

 #### Endpoint List